nancyjlau/verifiers/verifiers/envs/experimental/README.md

 ## CliAgentEnv

-Environment for running full agent code inside sandboxes.
-Extends `MultiTurnEnv` to reuse the rollout loop, but intercepts the agent's API requests via an HTTP proxy server.
-Each agent request triggers one rollout step.
-Useful for evaluating autonomous agents that make their own API calls.
+Environment for running custom agent code inside sandboxes.
+Intercepts the agent's OpenAI API requests via an HTTP proxy server, with each request triggering one `MultiTurnEnv` rollout step.

 ## HarborEnv